Knox County Courts – A Practical Guide to Court Records and Services

 • Hours: Monday through Friday, 8:00 a.m. to 4:00 p.m.

-Requests can also be submitted by mail to the relevant clerk’s office.
-Include the case number or full party names, the type of record sought, and a return address.
-Contact the clerk by phone beforehand to confirm applicable fees and accepted payment methods.
+You can also mail requests to the relevant clerk’s office.
+Include the case number or full party names, the type of record you need, and a return address.
+Call ahead to confirm applicable fees and accepted payment methods before sending anything.

 Are Court Records Public in Knox County?

-Certain categories of records are shielded from public disclosure, however.
+That said, certain categories of records are shielded from public disclosure.
 Sup.
 R. 44 and 45 require courts to protect specific types of information and restrict access to particular case files.
 The following records are generally exempt from public access in Knox County:

-• Sealed and expunged records: Criminal and other case records that have been sealed or expunged by court order are removed from public view, including online search portals.
+• Sealed and expunged records: Criminal and other case records sealed or expunged by court order are removed from public view, including from online search portals.

 • Juvenile records: Case files involving minors adjudicated in Juvenile Court are confidential, as are records managed by the Ohio Department of Youth Services concerning detained minors.